MrRuhanshaikh/MrRuhanshaikh/README.md

-# 👋 Hello, I'm Mohammed Ruhan Shaikh
+# 👋 Hello, I'm Ruhan Shaikh

 Welcome to my GitHub profile!
 I'm a final year BTech CSE student with a solid foundation in software engineering and a passion for building innovative solutions.
 Here's a snapshot of my skills and professional attributes.